-Injured workers can generally still collect workers’ compensation benefits if they get fired.
-Discharging a worker does not absolve the employer from paying workers’ comp benefits for:
+You can generally still collect workers’ compensation benefits in California if you get fired.
+Discharging you does not absolve the employer from paying workers’ comp benefits for:

 - lost wages,

-These benefits will continue until the worker reaches maximum medical improvement and the doctor clears them for work without restrictions.
+These benefits will continue until you reach maximum medical improvement and the doctor clears you for work without restrictions.
 Once this happens, the workers’ compensation benefits stop.
-The worker will no longer be on workers’ comp.
+You will no longer be on workers’ comp.

-- the employer knew about the workplace injury before the termination,
+- the employer knew about your workplace injury before the termination,

-- the employee had medical records or medical bills that show that the job injury happened before the termination,
+- you had medical records or medical bills that show that your job injury happened before the termination,

-- the injury happened after the employer fires them, but before the worker’s last day, or
+- the injury happened after the employer fired you, but before your last day, or

-- the injury was due to cumulative trauma, and the employee did not know of the injury until after his or her termination.1
+- the injury was due to cumulative trauma (like a continuous movement work injury), and you did not know of the injury until after your termination.1

 There are also exceptions to California’s post-termination defense for psychiatric injuries.